JSRocksHQ/slush-es20xx/README.md

 ## npm scripts

-- `npm run dev`: this is an alias for running `gulp`'s default task.
-The advantage of the `npm run dev` command over `gulp` is that the former does not require a global `gulp` installed.
+- `npm run dev`: this command runs gulp's default task with the Node.js `--harmony` flag enabled and does not require a global `gulp` package installed.

 ## gulp tasks